 After the high court announced its momentous ruling Tuesday, officials in Texas and Mississippi pledged to immediately implement laws requiring voters to show photo identification before getting a ballot.
 North Carolina Republicans promised they would quickly try to adopt a similar law.
 Florida now appears free to set its early voting hours however Gov. Rick Scott and the GOP Legislature please.
 And Georgia’s most populous county likely will use county commission districts that Republican state legislators drew over the objections of local Democrats.

 So, yeah, it appears that Chief Justice John Roberts’ justification that “our country has changed” was pretty much proven wrong within a matter of hours or days.
 This is bad.
 It will be much more difficult to undo discriminatory laws than it was to prevent them from being implemented and, even if they are challenged and overturned, they will do damage in the meantime.

-Thanks to @drcompton for the tip!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Thanks to @drcompton for the tip!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.